-A vital part of the work of Authentic Movement is developing the quiet, non-judging internal witness, the part that is aware of everything that is happening as it happens, without commentary.
+A vital part of the work of the discipline is developing the quiet, non-judging internal witness, the part that is aware of everything that's happening as it happens, without commentary.
 This development is the work of a lifetime and similar to practices of other disciplines like mindfulness meditation.